pennsignals/bayes-chime/README.md

 pip install -r requirements.txt
 ```

+# Usage

-# The best way to run sims is via a bash script.
+The best way to run sims is via a bash script.
 This allows for easy configurability of arguments.
 Here is an example script:

 ```bash